-i) BA/BC - BA / BC arising from the disposal should be calculated based on the market value at the time when the assets are ceased to be in use.
+i) BA/BC - BA / BC arising from the disposal should be calculated based on the market value at the time when the assets are ceased to be in use (Para 62, Sch 3).

-- ii) Market value In practice, it will be difficult to determine the market value at the time when the assets are ceased to be in use. - iii) Notional allowance In practice, IRB may allow notional allowance to be calculated for the year of disuse.
-On subsequent disposal, BA/BC is calculated.
-However, the law does not support this treatment.
+ii) Market value - In practice, it will be difficult to determine the market value at the time when the assets are ceased to be in use.